PRE-APPROVAL A LA GREEN LIGHT

 Getting the Pre-Approval

 After you’ve talked with a couple of different lenders, and know with whom you want to work, you’re going to want to get pre-approved for a loan.
 This is the part where the bank gives you a rough estimate as to how much they’re going to lend you.
 For the pre-approval, you’ll need your tax returns for two years, pay stubs, investment/bank statements, and any information relating to any debts you have.
-Sometimes you just need round numbers for the pre-approval, so just call the lender and find out.
+Sometimes you just need round numbers for a pre-qualification, so just call the lender and find out.

 Based on all the ratios lender use, as well as your credit score, you’ll get pre-approved for up to a certain loan amount.
 This is important.
 You won’t want to look at houses listed at $225,000 if you’re only pre-approved for a $200,000 loan.
 On the other hand, if you’re expecting to see features more common in a $450,000 home, it’ll help to know if that loan works for you.